By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Short-term improvement programs did not work!

 The longer the program the better!
 We have all heard about quick weight loss programs.
 A very few really do take some weight off quickly in time for that reunion.
-The problem with quick weight loss programs is that the weight comes right back on and usually brings some of its friends.
+The problem with quick weight loss programs is that the weight comes right back on a, d usually brings some of its friends.
 The net result – you weigh more after the crash diet than before.

 For long-term permanent weight loss, even weight management to stabilize weight, six months was a minimum time.
 The longer the length of time in the program the more effective it was.

 Wellness education by itself did not work!

 Reading books and taking classes do not work unless coupled with a set of activates that produce the desired results.
 Having a guide or a partner who does the activities with you is much more effective that listening to a teacher tell you how to do something healthy and then having to do the activity on your own.